MarkEdmondson1234/me-blog/content/posts/culture-war-weapon-survey.md

 * **Victim blaming** - The right perceive that the left is too soft on criminals apart from when
 * **Tax evader** - If you are not contributing to society via tax
 * **Climate denier** - The Right are generally perceived as not respecting climate science as they monetarily gain from the status quo of using fossil fuels

+> Just a reminder that he is a coal loving climate denier.

 * **Mask denier** - If you are not wearing a mask, you are risking lives during a pandemic
+* **Karen** - a recent insult originally aimed at white middle class women who call the police/manager when they feel threatened by minorities even if there is nothing happening to threaten them.

+> The nerve of the woman to tell me to not wear T-shirt’s with profanity on them because it’s offensive.
+Karen, I will wear whatever the fuck I want.

 ### Right weapons for use on the Left